Rice vermicelli: Naming in Taiwan

-Beginning July 1, 2014, Food and Drug Administration of Taiwan rules have been in effect that only products made of 100% rice can be labeled and sold as "米粉" in Taiwan, usually translated as "rice vermicelli" or "rice noodle".
-If the product contains starch or other kinds of grain powder as ingredients but is made of at least 50% rice, it is to be labeled as "調和米粉", meaning "blended rice vermicelli".
+Beginning July 1, 2014, Food and Drug Administration of Taiwan rules have been in effect that only products made of 100% rice can be labeled and sold as "米粉"(bí-hún, mǐfěn) in Taiwan, usually translated as "rice vermicelli" or "rice noodle".
+If the product contains starch or other kinds of grain powder as ingredients but is made of at least 50% rice, it is to be labelled as "調和米粉", meaning "blended rice vermicelli".
 Products made of less than 50% rice cannot be labelled as rice vermicelli.

 Naming in Philippines

-Despite colloquially referred to as rice noodles in the Philippines, nearly all retail "bihon" in the country is made of potato starch instead of rice.
+In the Philippines, "bihon" is commonly referred to as rice noodles, but most retail versions are made from potato starch rather than rice.
+This makes the noodles more translucent and elastic when cooked, distinguishing them from traditional rice-based noodles.
+The substitution is due to cost-effectiveness and texture preferences in the local market.